Remote Work

 Secure File Management

 • University-issued and encrypted computers should be used for work-related purposes.
-While limited personal use may be permitted, these computers should not be used by anyone other than the employee who is assigned the computer.
+These computers should NOT be used by anyone other than the employee who is assigned the computer.

-• Employees should practice using university-provided information systems (such as email systems, computers, VCU-provided file share, Google Drive, etc.) to collect, store, process, and otherwise handle university information.
+• Employees should practice using university-provided information systems (such as email systems, computers, VCU-provided file sharing service(s), Google Drive, etc.) to collect, store, process, and otherwise handle university information.
 For guidance on how to store and handle university information securely, please visit the VCU Data Management System.

 Software